raaidarshad/dbdeclare/docs/guide/grants.md

 The `Grantable` class is an internal class used by DbDeclare (aka you won't use it unless you are developing and extending the package).
 It defines behavior for any entity that can have privileges granted to it.
 This includes entities like databases, schemas, and tables.
-Grantable entities work in tandem with `Role`s to define access privileges, like connecting to a database or selecting from a table.
-Ultimately, you are able to define relationships that result in a `GRANT {privileges} ON {entity_type} {entity} TO {role}`.
+Grantable entities work in tandem with `Role`s to declare access privileges, like connecting to a database or selecting from a table.
+Ultimately, you are able to declare relationships that result in a `GRANT {privileges} ON {entity_type} {entity} TO {role}`.

 ### Privileges